lilleman ba4503b4d1

 Login and the session JWT

 The themed sign-in / register / reset / SSO screens drive Kratos self-service flows.
-SSO is optional and self-configuring: each provider's button renders only when its credentials are present, and the whole SSO section disappears when none are configured — leaving plain password login.
-A developer never has to touch SSO to get started.
 On success, rather than keeping the opaque Kratos cookie and calling whoami on every request, the app exchanges the session for a signed JWT once via the Kratos session tokenizer (whoami with a tokenize_as template) and stores it as the session cookie.

 ── AT LOGIN / REFRESH (the only time Ory is on the path) ──────────